 energy they produce results in a quicker system payback.

-Some solar installation companies that discourage tracking don't have the know-how to install trackers, or they cannot supply them, or they opt for quicker profits by hurrying to their next job not willing to spend the extra time connecting them.
+Some solar installation companies that discourage tracking don't have the know-how to install trackers, or they cannot supply them, or they opt for quicker profits by hurrying to their next project not willing to spend the extra time connecting them.
 If you live in a northern climate and the installer won't recommend solar trackers, find one that's better-qualified who will.
 You'll benefit in the long run.

-The benefit of solar trackers like DEGERenergie Tracking Systems can no longer be ignored, as the gain in solar energy production results in less payback time and greater profits.
+The benefits of using solar trackers can no longer be ignored, as the gain in solar energy production results in less payback time and greater profits.